APCSLowell/AsteroidsGame/README.md

 * The Spaceship must have a hyperspace feature that stops the ship from moving, and gives it a new random position and direction
 * All random numbers must be generated using `Math.random()`
 * Do not modify any code in the `Floater` class
+* For full credit, **you MUST include instructions on how to operate your Spaceship in the `index.html` file.** For an example look at slides 33 & 34 in the [Asteroids slide presentation](https://docs.google.com/presentation/d/1xEIchvoA0s2BO-HB8g9wjk1jSBH8sq9Gtkij5Y7slOs/edit)

 Extensions
 ----------